ryanbnl/smart-trust-network-gateway/README.md

 keytool -importcert -alias dgcg_trust_anchor -file cert_ta.pem -keystore ta.jks -storepass dgcg-p4ssw0rd -storetype jks
 ```

-Put the created ta.jks file in the "certs" directory of dgc-gateway.
-If you are using the Docker image then this folder
-must
-be in the root directory of your local workspace (on the same level as this readme file).
-Create directory it does not
+Put the created `ta.jks` file in the `certs` directory of dgc-gateway.
+If you are using the Docker image then this folder must be in the root directory of your local workspace (on the same level as this readme file).
+Create directory it does not already exist.
-already exist.

 #### Create Database

 DGC Gateway needs a database to persist data.
-For local deployment a MySQL is recommended.
-A MySQL DB will be started
-when docker-compose file is started, so no additional tasks are required.
+For local deployment MySQL DB instance is recommended.
+A MySQL DB will be started when docker-compose file is started, so no additional tasks are required.

 #### Start Gateway

-To start the Gateway just start the docker-compose file.
-Please assure that the project was build for Docker build
+To start the Gateway just start the `docker-compose file.
+Please ensure that the project was built for Docker build before.
-before.

 ```
-docker-compose up --build
+docker compose up --build
 ```

 #### Common issues

 `ERROR: for dgc-gateway_dgc-gateway_1  Cannot create container for service dgc-gateway`

 This error occurs in Docker-for-Windows if Docker does not have access to the gateway folder.
-In Docker-for-Windows,
-go to `Settings > Resources > File Sharing` and add the root directory of the repository, then restart
+In Docker-for-Windows, go to `Settings > Resources > File Sharing` and add the root directory of the repository, then restart Docker-for-Windows.
-Docker-for-Windows.

 #### Insert Trusted Parties

 The data structure in the database should be now be created by DGC Gateway.
-In order to access the DGC Gateway it is
-required to onboard some certificates.
+In order to access the DGC Gateway it is required to onboard some certificates.
 You will need AUTHENTICATION, UPLOAD and CSCA certificates.

 The certificates can be created with OpenSSL: